dasch-swiss/dsp-ui-lib/projects/dsp-ui/README.md

 }
 ```

-**DspViewerModule** contains components to display resources; as single item or as a list for search results.
+**DspViewerModule** contains components to display resources; as a single item or as a list for search results.
-It is comprised of resource sub-components such as file representations components to display still image, video, audio or text only
+It is comprised of resource sub-components such as file representations components to display still image, video, audio or simply text.

-and also value components to use single property elements.
+It also contains value components which provide the necessary tools to display, edit, create, and delete values.

 Import DspViewerModule in the `app.module.ts`: